 Theater helps audiences see things through someone else’s eyes, and playwright Drew Hayden Taylor uses that opportunity to share the Native experience with others.
-Taylor, who is part Ojibway and part Caucasian and is from the Curve Lake First Nations in Canada, brought his unique blend of humor, history and culture to campus while working with theatre arts
+Taylor, who is part Ojibway and part Caucasian and is from the Curve Lake First Nations in Canada, brought his unique blend of humor, history and culture to campus while working with theatre arts, history and English students.

 Taylor, who spent several days on campus, has taken on many roles in his career, from performing stand-up comedy at the Kennedy Center in Washington, D.C., to serving as artistic director of Canada’s Native Earth Performing Arts, the premier theatre company representing that nation’s indigenous peoples.
 An award-winning playwright with more than 70 productions of his work, he has also served as a columnist for several Canadian newspapers and magazines and written short stories, novels and TV scripts.
 And he has worked on more than a dozen documentaries exploring the Native experience.